 - As they finish chewing, you toss another treat on the ground.

 - Repeat a few times, keeping your dog's nose sniffing out yummy treats on the floor while you enter the room.
 This is preventing jumping while rewarding not jumping on you.
 You're keeping your dog engaged in appropriate behavior so they can't practice jumping.
 You can then get down on their level to greet them or go about your business.

 Watch this video from Kikopup for a comprehensive overview and different examples of the no-jumping training techniques outlined above:

-What to Do When Your Dog Jumps on You
+What to Do When Your Dog Jumps Up on People

 For dogs that have a history of jumping, there will inevitably be a time when you aren't fast enough to prevent the jumping from happening.
 So what should you do (and NOT do) when this happens?

 You might have heard the advice to knee or hit your dog when they jump up on you.
 Not only is this training outdated, it almost never works to curb jumping behavior in the long run.
 I grew up with Rottweilers, and if they jumped and you tried to knee them, they thought you wanted to play.
 Not exactly the response we want.

 If you have a large dog, pushing or kneeing them when they jump usually entices more play and jumping behavior.
 They wanted physical contact and your attention, and you just gave it to them!
 While we might consider pushing them off a negative response or form of punishment, your dog might not see it that way.

 Smaller dogs can be seriously injured by physical corrections like kneeing or hitting.
 Any training methods that can cause your dog injury should be avoided at all costs!
 Any training tools that cause pain or discomfort should also be avoided, such as electronic collars or prong and choke collars.